 George Zucco (Professor Andrew Forbes), Ralph Lewis (Richard Thorpe), Hope Kramer (Mary Forbes), Eddie Acuff (Jerry Jones), James Metcalfe (Dr John Lambert), Henry Hall (Sheriff Bill Hayes), Wheaton Chambers (Professor Louis Havener), Miltin Kibbee (Hastings), Terry Frost (Vance Bennett)

 Archaeologist Professor Andrew Forbes in excavating Aztec ruins near San Juan, New Mexico.
 He has found a Quetzalcoatl bird that was worshipped by the Aztecs and has been keeping it caged in a secret cave hideout.
-When John Lambert publishes an article about the Aztec treasures reputedly in the area, Forbes is infuriated as this will mean curiosity seekers will disturb his site.
-He lures Lambert to the area and gives him one of the Quetzalcoatl’s feathers, which draws the Quetzalcoatl to attack and kill him after Forbes releases it.
+Forbes is infuriated when John Lambert publishes an article about the Aztec treasures reputedly in the area as this will mean curiosity seekers will disturb his site.
+Forbes lures Lambert to the area and gives him one of the Quetzalcoatl’s feathers.
+Forbes releases the Quetzalcoatl and the feather draws it to attack and kill Lambert.
 Mystery author Richard Thorpe decides to host a radio broadcast in which he investigates the murder.
-As Thorpe and others start to get too close to his discovery, Forbes is forced to leave feathers on their person and kill them with the released the Quetzalcoatl too.
+As Thorpe and others start to get too close to his discovery, Forbes is forced to leave feathers on their person and kill them too using the released the Quetzalcoatl.

 The Flying Serpent was one of the films from PRC (Producers Releasing Circle), a low-budget production company formed by Sigmund Neufeld and his brother Sam (who Anglicised his name as Sam Newfield).
 PRC gained a reputation as the quintessential Poverty Row studio of the era and throughout the 1940s maintained a prolific output of B movies usually in the crime, horror and Western genres.
 They even made several Long Ranger films.